spiral/docs/database/query-builders.md

 > You can also use Fragments instead of sorting identifiers (by default identifiers are treated as column name or expression).

 ### GroupBy and Distinct
-If you wish to select only unique results from your selection use method `distinct` (always use `distinct` while loading HAS_MANY/MANY_TO_MANY relations in ORM).
+If you wish to select unique results from your selection use method `distinct` (always use `distinct` while loading HAS_MANY/MANY_TO_MANY relations in ORM).

 ```php